 Each year, the Tel mee met Taal (Count on skills) programme offers subsidies for activities aimed at preventing and reducing low literacy.
 Thanks to the new Tel mee met Taal (Count on skills) subsidy scheme, which will run from 2021 to 2024, these subsidies will also be available next year.

 Please note: it is no longer possible to apply for subsidy in 2021.
-Except for employers: they can apply for subsidy again from 1 June up until 30 June 2021.
+You can apply again in 2022.

 The new scheme